lambdaclass/concrete/ROADMAP.md

 exactly the ones never enumerated.
 A hand-maintained inventory of a growing language lags, and this one lagged by seven constructs and seven bugs.

+**Immediate stopgap, before generation lands:** add explicit hand-maintained rows for `defer`, newtypes, generics, monomorphization, function-pointer values, indirect calls, modules, and imports/aliases.
+Each row names current status, evidence, gap, and roadmap owner.
+Mark the block as temporary so it is replaced, not duplicated, when constructor-derived generation lands.

 Two mechanisms, deliberately separate — they share a motivation but not an implementation, and merging them would produce a gate that greps English prose.